Last Updated on January 26, 2023 by Mark Norman

 Let’s look at some of the major overheads you would face running a music venue right now.

-Rent, mortgage or loan repayment – This is often one of the biggest costs and depends on the venues circumstances.
+This is often one of the biggest costs and depends on the circumstances of the venue.
 Often venues are leased and so regular rent is due and this is set by the landlord at the start of any agreement.
 This should stay reasonably constant whether the venue is trading well or badly.

-Staffing – This is another major cost and venues often rely on a high number of temporary or part time staff due to the nature of the business.
-Some weeks can be be very busy and others not, some using part time or flexible staff is key to keeping on top of costs.
+This is another major cost and venues often rely on a high number of temporary or part-time staff due to the nature of the business.
+Some weeks can be very busy and others not, some using part-time or flexible staff is key to keeping on top of costs.

 How can I make money with a small venue?